-Dyspnea, pulmonary infiltrates, pneumonia, bronchiolitis obliterans, interstitial pneumonitis, pulmonary hypertension, and sarcoidosis, some resulting in respiratory failure and/or patient deaths, may be induced or aggravated by Intron A or other alpha interferons.
+Dyspnea, pulmonary infiltrates, pneumonia, bronchiolitis obliterans, interstitial pneumonitis, pulmonary hypertension, and sarcoidosis, some resulting in respiratory failure and/or patient deaths, may be induced or aggravated by INTRON A or other alpha interferons.
 Recurrence of respiratory failure has been observed with interferon rechallenge.
 The etiologic explanation for these pulmonary findings has yet to be established.
 Any patient developing fever, cough, dyspnea, or other respiratory symptoms should have a chest X-ray taken.
 If the chest X-ray shows pulmonary infiltrates or there is evidence of pulmonary function impairment, the patient should be closely monitored, and, if appropriate, interferon alpha treatment should be discontinued.
-While this has been reported more often in patients with chronic hepatitis C treated with interferon alpha.
+While this has been reported more often in patients with chronic hepatitis C treated with interferon alpha, it has also been reported in patients with oncologic diseases treated with interferon alpha.